Overview

 file or via the --volume

 arguments.
-There are at least two types you should be aware of Named Volumes and Mounted Volumes.
+There are two types to consider: Named Volumes and Mounted Volumes.

 Named Volumes